narghar/animated-movies/README.md

 ## Animation movies database

-> Website that allows users to search animated videos and get details from the TMDb movie database.
+> Website that allows users to search animated movies and get details from the TMDb movies database.

 > Right now support only polish language.

-> This is my Learn to Code project
+> This is my Learn to Code project.

 ![Screencast](demo.gif)